Tracker: Federal Cuts Raise Healthcare Costs, Delay Care, and Increase Overdose Risk.

 Cutting DOJ funding means more people will face jail instead of care.

 The Department of Justice (DOJ) funds addiction treatment and recovery programs for people involved in the criminal legal system.
-These individuals have high rates of addiction and are also at risk of overdose.
+These individuals have high rates of addiction and are also at increased risk of overdose.
 DOJ funds are used for things like alternatives to incarceration and programs that respond to health emergencies and connect people to lifesaving services.
 If further DOJ cuts go through, it will create barriers to treatment and recovery with higher risk of overdose for people involved in the criminal legal system.
-It would also threaten programs that have diverted people with first-time drug offenses from jail to treatment.
+It would also threaten programs that have successfully diverted people with first-time drug offenses from jail to treatment.

 This is more than a budget fight—it’s a fight for life.
 Together, let’s fight against these cuts and protect our loved ones’ health and wellbeing.